 - (2) Historically, the Company has granted restricted shares that are subject to forfeiture.
 Pursuant to SEC guidance, these RSUs are not reportable in the table above.
-Restricted shares subject to forfeiture have a weighted average exercise price of \$0.00. - (3) The Company equity compensation grants to date have been approved on a grant-by-grant basis, as opposed to under an umbrella equity compensation plan establishing a total number of grants available. - (4) On February 27, 2019, Donald Steinberg and Charles Larsen cancelled their respective options totaling in the aggregate 1,000,000,000 options.
+Restricted shares subject to forfeiture have a weighted average exercise price of \$0.00. - (3) The Company equity compensation grants to date have been approved on a grant-by-grant basis, as opposed to under an umbrella equity compensation plan establishing a total number of grants available. - (4) On February 27, 2019, Donald Steinberg and Charles Larsen cancelled previously issued options to purchase an aggregate of 1,000,000,000 shares at an average exercise price of \$0.0005 per share.